sociomantic-tsunami/ocean/relnotes/zipfolder.deprecation.md

+## Deprecate unused `ZipFolder`

-* `ocean.io.vfs.ZipFolder`
+`ocean.io.vfs.ZipFolder`

 This module and all contained classes are deprecated.
 They are neither used nor tested and it would take a sizeable amount of work to get it in a decent shape.